chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     "
     ```

-    {{< note >}} Chef Automate bundles are available for 365 days from the release of a version.
-However, the milestone release bundles are available for download forever. {{< /note >}}
+    {{< note spaces=4 >}}

+    Chef Automate bundles are available for 365 days from the release of a version.
+However, the milestone release bundles are available for download forever.

+    {{< /note >}}

 ## Steps to Generate Config

-1. Generate config with relevant data using the below command:
+1. Generate a configuration file with relevant data.

     ```bash
     chef-automate config gen config.toml